 The most direct, impactful way to lend a hand to nature is to get your hands dirty with field work.
 This year, the Nature Conservancy of Canada (NCC) is offering several events across the country for you to choose from.
 By volunteering, you help NCC achieve our land stewardship goals.
 You also gain valuable skills and knowledge in the company of like-minded people who share a love for nature.

 2) Host a fundraiser

 Do you love to bake, or are you handy with crafts?
 A workplace or school fundraiser for a nature conservation organization is a great way to amplify your donation and get others interested in a cause.
-There are also sporting events that allow participants to raise funds for a specific charity, such as the Scotiabank Calgary Marathon.
+There are also sporting events that allow participants to raise funds for a specific charity.

 3) Save on natural resources

 Things like turning off the lights and conserving water sound simple, but they require a consistent, mindful effort to make an impact.
 I know when I used to live in a condominium where utilities were included in the maintenance fee, I was more prone to fall into the trap of being wasteful rather than resourceful.
 But it doesn't have to be that way.
 Try recording your energy and water consumption month to month to see how your efforts pay off.
 Make use of rainfall by putting out a rain barrel to catch runoff from downspouts, and use the water to maintain your lawn.

 4) Create a little piece of heaven at home